-The Individuals with Disabilities in Education Act (IDEA) and the Elementary and Secondary Education Act (ESEA) are federal laws, with state education agency oversight, that support the provision of public education for all children - regardless of the presence, nature, or severity of a disability.
-Within the language of these laws, physical therapy is identified as a meaningful service within the school system, and designated as a related service (IDEA) or pupil service (ESEA).
+The Individuals with Disabilities in Education Act (IDEA) and the Every Student Succeeds Act (ESSA) are federal laws, with state education agency oversight, that support the provision of public education for all children - regardless of the presence, nature, or severity of a disability.
+Within the language of these laws, physical therapy is identified as a meaningful service within the school system, and designated as a related service (IDEA) or pupil service (ESSA).
 Nearly 7,000 physical therapists work in the school setting across the US, serving both the general education and special education student populations, to ensure that all students are able to succeed in the classroom and beyond.

 If you'd like additional updates on this and other legislative issues, join PTeam today!